-Hair transplant surgery is the most commonly sought cosmetic procedure among men, a latest survey claimed.
-With over 70% of men and 40% of women suffering from male and female pattern baldness respectively, at some stage in their lives, hair transplantation should be the top ranked procedure.
-Another factor that makes it the most preferred choice of balding men is its ability to produce natural looking, permanent results.
+Hair transplant surgery is the most commonly sought cosmetic procedure among men, the latest survey claimed.
+With over 70% of men and 40% of women suffering from male and female pattern baldness respectively, at some stage in their lives, hair transplantation should be the top-ranked procedure.
+Another factor that makes it the most preferred choice of balding men is its ability to produce natural-looking, permanent results.

 All other hair restoration methods, including natural remedies, topical and oral medications as well as injectable, usually give temporary results and the hairs begin to fall off as soon as the treatment is discontinued.
 But the hairs grown through transplantation do not fall off, as they are balding resistant and do not take effect of Dihydrotestosterone even after being replaced from their original position.

 But to make your hair transplantation a success, there are a number of factors that you need to take care of before and after the surgery.
 Post-op care is particularly important when it comes to reaping the maximum benefit of surgical hair restoration.
 One question that is often neglected by the patients, as well as the doctors, is, “how to clean and remove scab after hair transplant surgery?”

 If you don’t take care of the wound’s and freshly transplanted follicles, you may end up dislodging the follicles, thus affecting the ultimate outcome of the surgery, i.e. hair growth in bald areas.
 Here we will share with you how you can take care of your scalp after surgery.